debanjandhar12/opencode-openai-http-server/README.md

 - OpenAI Chat Completions.
 - OpenAI Responses, translated internally to the public Chat Completions schema.

+OpenAI browser OAuth uses the ChatGPT Codex Responses transport.
+The adapter handles its compatibility differences, including missing SSE content types and mapping Chat Completions `system` messages to Responses `developer` messages.
+Text, function tools, and base64 image inputs have been smoke-tested with this transport.

 Not currently supported:

 - Google Gemini/Vertex native protocols.